qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 tooltips to identify a vertex by hovering the pointer over it.

 .. index:: Vertex editor panel
+.. _vertex_editor_panel:

 The Vertex Editor Panel
 .......................

+With enabling a vertex tool, you also open the :guilabel:`Vertex Editor` panel.
-When using the :guilabel:`Vertex tool` on a feature, it is possible to right click to open the :guilabel:`Vertex Editor` panel listing all the vertices of the feature with their :guilabel:`x`, :guilabel:`y` (:guilabel:`z`, :guilabel:`m` if applicable) coordinates and :guilabel:`r` (for the radius, in case of circular geometry).
+Right-clicking over a feature fills the panel with the list of all the vertices of the feature with their :guilabel:`x`, :guilabel:`y` (:guilabel:`z`, :guilabel:`m` if applicable) coordinates and :guilabel:`r` (for the radius, in case of circular geometry).
+The feature is also made exclusive for editing, meaning that the edit of any other features is disabled: new vertices can only be added to the bound feature, selecting and moving of vertices and segments by clicking or dragging the map canvas is only possible for that feature.
-Simply select a row in the table does select the corresponding vertex in the map canvas, and vice versa.
+Also, select a row in the table does select the corresponding vertex in the map canvas, and vice versa.
-Simply change a coordinate in the table and your vertex position is updated.
+Change a coordinate in the table and the vertex position is updated.
 You can also select multiple rows and delete them altogether.

 .. _figure_edit_vertex: